t-harvey/JerryGen/docs/tutorial_part1.md

-Now, copy simple\_calculator5.idl into simple\_calculator6.idl, and add the `Teacher_Feedback` interface (compile it with the usual call to the generator) :
+Now, we'll modify the WebIDL from simple\_calculator5.idl and write it into simple\_calculator6.idl by adding the `Teacher_Feedback` interface (compile it with the usual call to the generator) :